 San Antonio may lose an aging Pau Gasol this offseason.
 Bell won’t be able to match his offensive production but he is a high-energy athlete that will seamlessly fit into the Spurs.
 A dominant defender with aggression on the glass is bound to intrigue Greg Popovich.

 Robinson is just one of a few legitimate 3-and-D players in this draft.
 The bouncy Florida product would give the Jazz some security in case Gordon Hayward leaves through free agency.
 If not, Robinson could complement Hayward as a floor-spacing stretch four in certain lineups.

 - Dwayne Bacon (Florida State, So.
 SG)

 Atlanta has a bevy of big wing defenders, but not many are consistent outside threats.
 Bacon is a natural scorer that can create his shot in a multitude of ways.
 His defensive effort is often lacking despite solid physical tools.
-Is Mike Budenholzer can get him to commit on that end, Bacon will be a valuable pick here.
+Is Mike Budenholzer can get him to commit to that end, Bacon will be a value pick here.